Geno2K/case-study-fiber/README.md

 > [Slide Deck](https://docs.google.com/presentation/d/e/2PACX-1vR0tlUPoulYz_6xCt9QsoNb6Z_9U8spE5vhzvjjV8AyqZSAzNN7ZZCxyp_-kRy_nfw-LjtCLKlo6aVU/pub?start=false&loop=false&delayms=5000)

+## Key Insights:

+One of the first things I noticed after producing the dashboard were the times when repeat calls peaked:
+* Internet and wifi issues in markets 1 and 3
+* Troubleshooting issues in market 1
+* On the first day after an initial call
+* On Mondays in general

+Each of these insights could be great areas to explore further for the business team to discover deficiencies in their workflow.
+Perhaps market 1 is overextended or was sent faulty products, perhaps the initial troubleshooting process needs more work, and perhaps the weekend support staff isn't satisfactorily solving customer issues.
+There could be any number of reasons, but the important thing is that these insights should help the business team know where to look.

+Additionally, because the dashboard is responsive, the team will be able to track their progress as they implement various solutions in order to reduce call volume, increase customer satisfaction, and improve operational organization.

 ## Conclusion:

-I had a lot of fun on this project.
-It was a lot more open ended then other case studies I've worked on and working on the design of the dashboard proved to be a great opportunity to learn more about Tableau and visualization design in general.
+All in all, I found this project highly rewarding and educational.
+It was much more open-ended than other case studies I've worked on and designing the dashboard proved to be a great opportunity to learn more about Tableau and visualization in general.
+Thanks for reading!

 Thanks for reading!

 ![bottombanner](https://github.com/user-attachments/assets/53a1271f-9d79-4814-aa4c-ea8929fe491d)